manuel-serrano/bigloo/doc/module5.md

 Main
 ----

 The `main` clause specifies the _entry point_ of the application.
 An application contains at most one module that defines a _entry point_.
 When building an application, if no _entry point_ is defined, the execution will consists in executing all the top-level forms of all the modules.

 The _entry point_ is a function of one argument.
 It is automatically called _after_ all the top-level forms have been executed.
 It receives as parameter a list containing all the arguments pass on the command line when running the application as strings.
+See [Command Line Parsing](./argsparse.html) for parsing command line arguments.

 The form `(main)` specifies that the module defines a function of one argument that will act as en entry point that this function is named `main`.
 The